Updated on December 2023 - Further updates may follow once NSERC publishes their full guidelines. Keep checking in for any updates.

 - Not take courses during the work hours of the USRA (the student may take up to two courses if special arrangements are made).
 For the URSA program, the credits assigned to co-op placements are not considered academic credits;

-- Not working on thesis research during the term of the award.
+- Not be working on thesis research during the term of the award.

 A student is not eligible for a USRA if they:

-- Are currently enrolled in an undergraduate professional degree program in the health sciences (e.g., MD, DDS, BScN); or
+- Are currently enrolled in an undergraduate professional degree program in the health sciences (e.g., MD, DDS, BScN), but this not does not apply to CIHR USRAs;

 - Hold higher degrees in the natural sciences or engineering.